heathhenley/heathhenley.github.io/content/posts/swe-do-write-sw.md

 can slip through the cracks.
 But this type of person would drags down any team;
 at a small company, it's painfully and pretty immediately obvious.

+#### A People Problem

+This motive for the quote is usually something along the lines of: "You're job isn't to physically write code - you're going to need soft skill to get things done and get promoted, etc." I don't disagree with this take at all, you definitely need to able to understand and communicate the tradeoff of different approaches, get buy in, etc. I would still argue that this falls under the umbrella of solving a business problem though software.

 ### Better Advice (maybe?)

 Here's what might actually help:

 - Talk to your customers directly when possible.
 Engineers should do support at least sometimes.
+For example, at FarSounder - the engineering team is the support team, so all have a good understanding of the product and common issues, etc. I understand that this won't scale or be possible everywhere, but one way or another some version of this could be implemented.
 - Ship early versions / demos / POCs they can actually use and play with when it's possible so you can iterate based on their feedback.
+I use this approach with client work whenever I can.
+If it's possible, I aim to deploy something in the first day or two, even if it's just the bones.
+For example, I'm working on an app to allow fisheries scientists to few photos of fish from a sampler and annotate them (species, etc) so that stats about the region can be calculated.
+The first day, I deployed a demo app with a gallery view of images and dummy data so that the client could start to be involved and give feedback.
+  - Caveat: this doesn't work with every type of client, you need to feel it out a bit.
+Less technical clients might need to see something a bit more polished at each iteration.
 - Understand their actual problem, not just the solution they think they need to solve that problem.
+IMO this works great with the last point.
 - Don't be too principled to use LLMs to make you faster.
-But also don't let it rob you of understanding and learning.
+But also don't let them rob you of understanding and learning.
   - Turn off completions sometimes and make sure you can still think.
 Do some Advent of Code, coding challenges, side projects, etc, w/e floats your boat.